rranshous/showoff/README.md

    - "Create a bar chart showing sales data"
    - "Visualize a binary tree"

+### Natural Language Canvas Updates
+1. **Use `#describe_canvas_update`** or ask Copilot to describe canvas changes:
+   - "Make the circle blue and add a pulsing animation"
+   - "Add a title above the chart"
+   - "Change the tree to display different data"
+2. **Benefits**:
+   - Model generates JS internally using Claude Sonnet 4.5
+   - Sees current canvas screenshot for visual context
+   - Preserves existing elements when making updates
+   - Uses less of your Copilot session context

 ### Virtual Screens
 1. **Open the Virtual Screens panel** by clicking the desktop icon in the activity bar
 2. **Ask Copilot to manage screens** using natural language or `#virtual_screens`: